justinchuby/lintrunner-action/README.md

 ## Set up lintrunner

-To set up `lintrunner`, create a `.lintrunner.toml` cinfiguration file in the root of the repository.
+To set up `lintrunner`, create a `.lintrunner.toml` configuration file in the root of the repository.
 An example linter configuration looks like:

 ```toml
 merge_base_with = 'main'